 - Scenario 2 combined with a possibility to hang empty ladles at the height of nine meters above the floor.

-For each scenario they designed 90 experiments, with variations in desulphurization station and vessel processing time, to observe the quantity of heats produced per day, crane utilization rate, and waiting time of vessels.
+For each scenario they designed 90 experiments, with variations in desulphurization station and vessel processing time, to observe how the quantity of heats produced per day, crane utilization rate, and waiting time of vessels would change.
 Every experiment simulated ten days and gathered statistics.